The Anti-Ear Cropping Argument (& Why It’s Wrong)

 8 1

-Things That are More Abusive Than Ear Cropping
+Things That Are More Abusive Than Ear Cropping

 This is why the anti-crop argument is misleading.
 There are many, many things happening in the world of dogs that are infinitely more harmful, abusive, and damaging than ear cropping (which is none of those things to begin with).
 These are the things affecting dogs and the short lives they share with us.